anstettl/GettingAndCleaningData/README.md

 The script produces a file called final_tidi_data.txt.
 All objects created to produce final_tidi_data.txt are deleted at the end of the script.
 If you wish to look at intermediary data, you can comment out the last line of code in the script - rm(list=ls(all=TRUE)).

+What does the script do (Comments were also added to the script) ?
+The script :
-- The script reads various files from the train and test datasets into data frames.
+- reads various files from the train and test datasets into data frames.
-- It merges subjects with the train data sets and also subjects with the test data sets.
+- merges subjects with the train data sets and also subjects with the test data sets.
-- Once the train and test data sets ready, it will merge them together.
+- Once the train and test data sets are ready, merges them together.
-- Only the columns that represent the mean or the std are kept.
+- create a data frame with only the columns that represent the mean or the std.
-- The activity labels are also added to each rows.
+- adds activity labels each rows.
-- -inally, the data is grouped by subject/activity and the mean of each variable is calculated.
+- groups the data by subject/activity and calculates the mean for each variable.
+- creates the final_tidi_data.txt file.